vishapoberon/compiler/ReadMe.md

 ### 𝓥ishap Ѵishap Ꮙishap Oberon

-Oberon is a programming language, an operating system and a graphical user interface.
-Originally designed and implemented by by Niklaus Wirth and Jürg Gutknecht at ETH Zürich in the late 1980s, it demonstrates that the fundamentals of a modern OS and GUI can be implemented in clean and simple code orders of magnitude smaller than found in contemporary systems.

 [𝓥ishap ⱱishap Ꮙishap Oberon](http://oberon.vishap.am) is a free and open source (GPLv3) implementation of the Oberon-2 language compiler and libraries for use on current operating systems such as Linux, BSD, Android, Mac and Windows.